 Super Wings would persevere for one more record, again on Clover and with Ben Okonkwo producing.
 Most of the lineup remained, sans Jerry Boifraind, who left to record his first two solo LPs for Anodisc and Love Day.
 Lessons were clearly learned from the rushed release of Men of the People, and 1977’s My Love Is For You is the band’s creative apex.
 Manford Best’s crisp, reverb-drenched riffs, mixed with Pius Dellin’s organ and new vocalist Allwell Opara’s radical warbly vibrato, make for a distinctive and powerful unifying sound throughout its nine tracks, including “My Own People,” “Papa Was So Good,” and “Something (Love)’s Missing.”
 In true competitive form, that same year also saw the release of the Original Wings LP You’ll Want Me Back, which featured a re-worked version of the first 7” release by The Wings.
 While a fantastic record (“Stoop To Conquer,” “Help Yourself” and “Anonymous Man” are high-energy standouts), the balance between Original Wings and Super Wings was now shifting a bit.

 But it didn’t matter.
 The market was changing.
 Nigerian Disco and the spinoff scene later codified as Boogie were on the ascent.
 Funk bands across the country began closing up shop, with some musicians shifting increasingly into arrangement and production work.
 Manford Best shut down Super Wings and recorded two renowned solo albums.
 Original Wings released the superb Change This World in 1979 before Ari Okpala decided to dissolve this iteration of the band permanently.
-Some members would return to join him as Wings International for his wonderful solo record Better Love, released on EMI Nigeria in 1985.
+Some members, or at least Dandy Aduba on rhythm guitar, would return as backing band Wings International on Okpala’s synth jammer record Better Love, released on EMI Nigeria in 1985.
+It is the last release of his that I know of.

 Founding lead guitarist Okey Uwakwe’s eventual death in 1977, from spinal injuries sustained in the car crash years earlier, was the sad closing coda for both outfits.
 Today, “The Wings of Aba” and the name of Spud Nathan are legendary in Nigeria.